teambits009/teambits009/README.md

 ## 👨‍💻 About Me

-A passionate product engineer and AI advocate, building tools that help developers unlock the full power of modern technologies.
-As **Founder and DevRel at TechOps Apex**, I blend hands-on product development with developer education, technical writing, and community engagement.
+A passionate product engineer and AI advocate, building tools that help developers unlock the full power of modern technologies.I blend hands-on product development with developer education, technical writing, and community engagement.

 At the heart of my work lies a strong focus on **AI developer tools**.
 I’ve worked extensively with platforms like: